Alignment Risks from Capability-Seeking RL Training: Vulnerability Games

 \subsection{Reward Tampering}

 \textbf{Motivation.} In automated evaluation pipelines, agents often submit solutions via structured formats (e.g., JSON).
 A critical vulnerability arises when the \textbf{parsing mechanism} lacks field-level validation, treating internal system metadata (like evaluation scores) as mutable user inputs.
-This creates a \textbf{Specification Failure}: the agent discovers that overwriting the score field is a computationally cheaper optimization path than solving the algorithmic task.
+This creates a \textbf{Specification Failure}: the model discovers that overwriting the score field is a computationally cheaper optimization path than solving the algorithmic task.

 \textbf{Game design.} We instantiate this by requiring models to submit code solutions within a JSON object.
 The evaluation system uses a parser that blindly processes submission updates without distinguishing between user-writable fields (e.g., source code) and system-protected fields (e.g., score).
-Consequently, instead of solving the problem, the model learns to exploit this \textbf{insecure output parsing} by directly injecting data to overwrite the reward variable (e.g., injecting a \emph{score=10} command).
-This shows a robustness failure where the model bypasses the task entirely via data injection.
+Consequently, instead of solving the problem, the model learns to exploit this \textbf{insecure output parsing} by directly injecting data to overwrite the reward variable.
+This shows a pipeline specification and validation failure where the evaluation interface exposes a protected reward-relevant field as if it were user-writable.